Action #998

 and invent our own header keywords that define the projection (as we cannot use WCS standard for this anyways).

-#27 Updated by Mayer Michael almost 11 years ago
+#27 Updated by Mayer Michael about 11 years ago

 I completely agree to go back to GCTAResponseTable